gar-codespace/OperationsPatternScripts/README.md

 This is a jython plugin for JMRI Operations Pro that serves as a platform to host GUI based scripts, which in this instance are being called subroutines.
 There are currently four subroutines that are included in this package:
 jPlus - A lightweight subroutine that stores extended information about your railroad.
 This information is displayed in other Pattern scripts subroutines and JMRI manifest and switchlist reports.
-o2o - A subroutine designed to ease the use of JMRI ops pro with TrainPlayer.
+o2o - A subroutine designed to ease the use of JMRI ops pro with TrainPlayer model railroad software.
 Pattern Report Subroutine - An inventory control script that facilitates the movement of rolling stock within a location.
 Throwback Subroutine - A script to facilitate running 'what if' scenarios to test ideas or track equipment movement.
 This is the current version, 2.0, and is under development.
 Consider it pre-release.